npyl/xlib2metal/README.md

 #  xlib2metal

-It couldn't be more straightforward than it is, a bridge between Xlib and Metal for macOS.
+It couldn't be more straightforward than it is: A bridge between Xlib and Metal for macOS.

 ## Why?